Bed of Thorns

-Bed of Thorns (#Tosirika) is a Ugandan, all-female crew produced drama film directed and produced by Eleanor Nabwiso under the Nabwiso Films banner.
+Bed of Thorns (#Tosirika) is a Ugandan, all-female crew produced drama film directed by Eleanor Nabwiso under the Nabwiso Films banner.
 The film addresses the issue of gender-based and domestic violence.
 It stars media personality Malaika Tenshi Nnyanzi, Diana Kahunde, youtuber and social media comedian Martha Kay, Agnes Kebirungi, Michael Wawuyo Jr., Housen Mushema, Sara Kisawuzi and Patrick Salvador Idringi.

 The film premiered on 30 March 2019 at a red carpet event at Century Cinema Kamwokya, Kampala.

 In Cinema

 Bed of Thorns was screened on the premier night at Century Cinemax at Acacia Mall in Kampala, at the Uganda National Cultural Centre.
 It screened at the London Arthouse Film Festival on 12 August 2019.

 Production

 The film was produced by an all female crew and production started in March 2019.
 It was marketed with the #Tosirika (Don't keep quiet) to raise awareness about violence against women as a celebration of the women's month of March.
 The film was both Martha Kay's and Mailaika's film acting debut.